Haoz2/Haoz2.github.io/index.md

 </ul></font>

 <h2><strong>Research Interests</strong></h2>
 <p><font face="Segoe UI Semibold" size="4">In the broadest sense, I do research regarding how to bridge soil mechanics, geology and continuum mechanics together.
-I have a particular interest in studying mechanical properties of calcareous sand where structural characteristics of coral reefs is involved, and their applications in sedimentary evolution.&nbsp;</font></p>
+I have a particular interest in studying mechanical properties of calcareous sand where structural characteristics of coral reefs is involved, and their applications in sedimentary evolution.Now, I am doing research about the particle transport and multi-phase flow and distribution in porous media.&nbsp;</font></p>

 <h2><strong>Article</strong></h2>
 <font face="Segoe UI Semibold" size="4">